 With its exceptionally bright beam, USB rechargeable battery, dimming capability, and flashing red taillight option, you’ll surely be able to see and be seen in all the ways you desire.
 These features and quality craftsmanship from Black Diamond make the Sprinter headlamp our Premium Pick for the Day Hiker and Urban Hiker.

-Spelunk through the world of headlamps with our comprehensive guide, and see why we recommend the Black Diamond Sprinter Headlamp below.
+Spelunk through the world of headlamps with our comprehensive guide, and see the full Black Diamond Sprinter review below.

 |Feature Type||Feature Specs||What This Means|